Ed Robinson

-Edward Robinson III (born December 7, 1970) is an American former professional football linebacker, playing one season for the Pittsburgh Steelers in the National Football League (NFL).
+Edward Robinson III (born December 7, 1970) is an American former professional football player who was a linebacker for one season with the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Florida Gators.

 Early life and college career

 Ed Robinson was born on December 7, 1970, in DeFuniak Springs, Florida.
 He played high school football at Walton High School in DeFuniak Springs.
-He then played in college at Florida, where he was a team captain.
+He then played in college at the University of Florida, where he was a team captain.

 Professional career

 Robinson went undrafted in the 1994 NFL draft.
 He spent one year in the NFL with the Pittsburgh Steelers, recording 8 solo tackles and one assisted tackle.